Skip to main content

 As with many technologies, however, the revolutionary potential of PV electricity generation was triggered not when it first became available, but when it became affordable.
 This has occurred in the last 10 years.
 The global average price of solar panels dropped 88% between 2010 and 2021, from USD 0.42 per kWh to USD 0.05 per kWh (IRENA, 2022); prices for large-scale PV projects in Africa are even lower (IRENA, 2016).
 These price drops are partly due to the higher efficiency of modern PV panels, and partly to technological progress in the manufacturing process.
 Moreover, auxiliary technologies have matured, such as battery technology for buffering fluctuations and smart algorithms for managing local grids with many independent power inputs.

 The feasibility of solar solutions for electricity generation is illustrated by their rapid adoption in Africa.
 Between 2010 and 2019, the number of people in Africa connected to solar minigrids increased 45-fold from only 39,000 to 1,736,000 (IRENA, 2021).
 Schools lacking electricity are concentrated in climate zones with high solar potential.
 Among the 31 countries where more than half of all primary schools are without electricity, only three – Congo, Liberia and Nepal – have an average PV power potential below the global average.
-Among all countries with primary schools that are not electrified, the theoretical PV potential of even the least sunny, Bhutan, is still one third higher than in the Netherlands, which has the second-highest installed solar PV capacity per capita after Australia (IEA, 2022).
+Among all countries with primary schools that are not electrified, the theoretical PV potential of even the least sunny, Bhutan, is still one third higher than in the Kingdom of the Netherlands, which has the second-highest installed solar PV capacity per capita after Australia (IEA, 2022).
 Climate change may change current patterns of average cloud coverage and solar panels are less efficient at higher temperatures.
 However, even taking these factors into account, the solar potential in Africa is not projected to diminish due to climate change (Soares et al., 2019).

 However, being located in a favourable climate zone is not enough.
 Sophisticated technical and economic analyses and optimization are required for the design of a feasible system, taking into account factors such as the site and buildings, solar radiation, load profiles, cost and the lifetime of components (Chatterjee et al., 2018; Endaylalu, 2018).
 Across Indian states and territories, the percentage of schools with solar power is highest in Chandigarh and Delhi, two of the richest and most urban territories in the country.
 This suggests that PV technology for school electrification is still driven by local technical and investment capacity potential.